 Fields of Study

-Buffalo Creek Boys School offers a rigorous, classical education that challenges students to live and think from a Christian worldview, develop their critical thinking skills, communicate effectively, and explore an array of new challenges and experiences.
+Buffalo Creek Boys School offers a rigorous, classical education that challenges students to live and think from a Christian worldview, develop their critical thinking skills, communicate effectively through oral and written expression, and explore an array of new challenges and experiences.

 Classical Education is teacher and method-focused, not curricula dependent.
 Original sources are used when possible.